Houston vs. Navy NCAA Football Odds, Plays and Insights | September 25, 2021

 - Navy has not covered the spread yet this year.

-- The Midshipmen have turned the ball over three times, two fewer times than the Cougars have forced turnovers (5).
+- The Midshipmen have three giveaways this season, while the Cougars have five takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.